 Aloo Matar ki Sabzi

-Add cumin seeds and cook for a few seconds till they splutter.
+- Add cumin seeds and cook for about a minute till they splutter and release their aroma.

-Add potatoes and fry for 2-3 minutes.
+- Add the cubed potatoes and fry for 2-3 minutes in the onion tomato gravy.
+Then add the peas (fresh or frozen) with 1 cup water.
 Add peas with 1 cup water.
-If you prefer a dryer sabzi then add only 1/4th cup of water.
+If you prefer a dry style sabzi add only ¼th cup of water.

 - Bring to a boil, and then turn heat to simmer.
 Cook the potatoes till they are tender and desired level of gravy is reached.
 This will take about 15 - 20 minutes depending on the type of potato used, and the size of the cubed potatoes.